Your edexcel GCSE Maths Exam Explained with Deb Friis

 So my top five tips for GCSE maths revision are;

-1. Revise little and often as much as possible, but only a little bit.
+1. To begin with revise little and often as much as possible, but only a little bit.
 At a time

-2. Test yourself on key facts and make sure that you know these thoroughly.
+2. Next, test yourself on key facts and make sure that you know these thoroughly.

-3. Practice questions, mark them and then get help with anything you don’t understand.
+3. Then, practice questions, mark them and then get help with anything you don’t understand.

-5. Start to do exam papers closer to your exam under exam conditions so that you get used to being an stressful situation and you don’t find it so stressful when you get to your final exam.
+5. Finally, start to do exam papers closer to your exam under exam conditions so that you get used to being an stressful situation and you don’t find it so stressful when you get to your final exam.

 Edexcel GCSE Maths: Foundation

-Revise and practice everything you need to do well in Edexcel GCSE Foundation Maths.
-You’ll get support that’s tailored to the Foundation paper, so that it’s at the right level to build your confidence.
+Review and practise everything you need to succeed in Edexcel GCSE Foundation Maths.
+You’ll get support that’s tailored to the Foundation paper, making sure it’s pitched at the right level to build your confidence.

 Edexcel GCSE Mathematics: Higher